Octavius-Dante/Tetra-Proxima/BTP_DAY_00/README.md

 In an Enterprise Account you can set up SAP Business Application Studio as a Free-Tier service by checking its free plan during its entitlement configuration.
    </br>
    </br>
-The business application studio provides a dev space for developers to create private workspace to have pre-defined dependencies installed for creating particular type of applications e.g. sap fiori, Native HANA development, Cloud application programming development etc.
+The business application studio provides a dev space for developers to create private workspace to have pre-defined dependencies installed for creating particular type of applications e.g. sap Fiori, Native HANA development, Cloud application programming development etc.

 </br>
 </br>